parse-community/Parse-SDK-iOS-OSX/README.md

     pod 'Parse/UI
   ```

-  Note that in this case, the Parse framework will contain all header, so you just have to use:
+  Note that in this case, the Parse framework will contain all headers and classes, so you just have to use:

   ```swift
   import Parse